Breast hypertrophy: Gigantomastia

+The earliest description and illustration of gigantomastia dates to 1669.
+In July of that year the Plymouth physician William Durston wrote to the Royal Society, reporting the case of a patient named Elizabeth Travers.
+Durston's account was soon published in the Society's Philosophical Transactions, and includes the following account of the onset of symptoms:Elizabeth Treves, [sic] 23. or 24. years of age, fair of complexion, brown-hair’d, of an healthy constitution, low of stature, of honest repute, but of mean and poor parentage, near this Town [Plymouth], was on Friday July 3d, 1669 in good health, and went well to bed, where she took as good rest and sleep, as ever before, but in the morning, when she awaken’d, and attempted to turn herself in her bed, was not able, finding her Breasts so swell’d, that she was affrighted to an astonishment.
+Then endeavoring to sit up, the weight of her Breasts fastned her to her bed; where she hath layn ever since, yet without all pain and weakness either in her Breasts, or in any other part.Durston later wrote to the Society to report that Travers had died on October 21 of the same year, four months after the onset of enlargement.
+One breast removed after the woman's death weighed 64 lb.
+Durston had attempted to treat Travers with salivation, which he believed reduced her breasts slightly but which she did not like as a treatment option, and then cauterization followed by incision by knife in the hope that excess fluid would be found to drain, but this was unsuccessful as it was healthy breast tissue, notable only for its massive enlargement and thus lacking excess fluid to drain.

 On April 17, 1848, a 42-year-old woman named Lu-shi was treated for hypertrophy in a Chinese hospital.
 She was treated by a missionary physician.
 On December 24, 1849, the left breast, measuring 67 cm in circumference, and weighing 2.7 kg, was removed in a procedure lasting three and a half minutes.
 The right breast was removed one month later.
 It measured 61 cm in circumference and weighed 2.5 kg.

 In 2005, a woman reported that her breasts grew at puberty from nothing to a C cup in one month.
 When she became pregnant for the first time, her breasts increased two cup sizes in a few days.
 Immediately after her first birth, her breasts grew three cup sizes.
 After her second child was born, her breasts increased six cup sizes.
-After her third childbirth, they grew 10 cup sizes, and after her fourth child was born, they grew nine cup sizes.
+After her third childbirth, they grew ten cup sizes, and after her fourth child was born, they grew nine cup sizes.
 In this instance, the swelling abated about 10 days after childbirth, but her bra cup size remained E to a G for the next year.
 About one year postpartum, her breasts rapidly atrophied to AA cup size.